Updated: Feb 28, 2025

 Provider viability

 You can pressure payers by emphasizing the financial challenges you’re up against.
 It’s no secret that labor, operating, and supplies costs have soared.
-Medical supply expenses increased 20.6 percent from early 2019 to the end of 2021, and labor expenses increased 19.1 percent during the same period.
 Asking for a one to two percent increase falls far short of greed.
 While payers are well aware of these facts, there’s no harm in repeating them, particularly when you can compare these financial pressures to the payer’s previous year’s revenue (easily found in a ZoomInfo or Google search.)

 Payers have goals of their own when including you in their network.
 When you establish your unique value with a payer, they are more likely to meet your terms.